hypfvieh/dbus-java/README.md

    - Improved InterfaceCodeGenerator to handle generated struct class names properly ([#254](https://github.com/hypfvieh/dbus-java/issues/254))
    - Improved InterfaceCodeGenerator to add parameter/argument name to created struct class name (e.g. MyMethod(something) => MyMethodSomethingStruct)
    - Added dbus-java-transport-junixsocket to BOM ([#255](https://github.com/hypfvieh/dbus-java/issues/255))
+   - Fixed issues in InterfaceCodeGenerator regarding missing imports or wrong annotation content ([#257](https://github.com/hypfvieh/dbus-java/issues/257))
+   - Fixed issues with `GetAll` on Properites using Annotations ([#258](https://github.com/hypfvieh/dbus-java/issues/258))
+   - Changed behavior of de-serialization on Variants containing Collections (Lists).
+Collections which contained a object which also has a primitive representation the collection was always converted to an array of primitives (e.g. Variant<List<Integer>> got Variant<int[]> on de-serialization).
+This is usually not expected.
+When defining a Variant<List<Integer>> it is expected to return that same type when de-serialized.
+The wrong behavior also caused issues when using `GetAll` method in `Properties` interface.
+[More information](https://hypfvieh.github.io/dbus-java/variant-handling.html)

 ##### Changes in 5.0.0 (2024-01-25):
    - **Updated minimum required Java version to 17**